apppps/cf-agent/README.md

 - It will gradually be updated, and others may contribute to its development as well. comfyui-agent will continue to improve.

+-I tried to create a node store integrated with AI, but there were so many people requesting comfyui agent. it that I couldn't implement it.
+I hope someone else can make it.

 - Upgrading to a higher AI model can provide more accurate assistance.

 - Currently, responses are kept as concise as possible.
 If desired, the system prompt can be modified.